 “Therefore I sent him the more eagerly, that when you see him again you may rejoice, and I may be less sorrowful.”

 Paul had the capacity for great empathy.
-Empathy, as over against sympathy, is the ability to identify with the pathos (passions) of others.
+Empathy, as over against sympathy, is the ability to identify with others’ pathos (passions).
 It is the faculty to put yourself in the place of another and consider his state of affairs.

 “Therefore I sent him the more eagerly”